-The prognosis for patients with pulmonary arterial hypertension (PAH) depends on the severity of disease at diagnosis, therefore early diagnosis and treatment is crucial to improving long-term outcomes.
+The prognosis for patients with pulmonary arterial hypertension (PAH) depends on the severity of disease at diagnosis, therefore early diagnosis and treatment are crucial to improving long-term outcomes.

 On this page you will find information on the signs and symptoms of PAH, certain populations who are at higher risk of developing PAH, guidelines for screening and how to refer patients with suspected PAH.
 This page offers disease awareness content only and is not a guide to treating PAH.

-The constellation of symptoms associated with PAH occur as a result of increased pulmonary vascular resistance (PVR), which increases strain on the right ventricle and decreases cardiac output, consequently limiting the amount of oxygenated blood reaching the systemic circulation.
+The constellation of symptoms associated with PAH occur as a result of increased pulmonary vascular resistance, which increases strain on the right ventricle and decreases cardiac output, consequently limiting the amount of oxygenated blood reaching the systemic circulation.

 Early symptoms are typically induced by exertion but can become more severe over time, affecting patients’ ability to exercise or carry out normal daily activities.

-Clinical examination can detect signs of right heart dysfunction, which may be secondary to underlying PH.
-Listening to the chest may reveal a loud pulmonary component of the second heart sound (P2), a right ventricular third heart sound (S3), a pansystolic murmur caused by tricuspid regurgitation and/or a diastolic murmur due to pulmonary regurgitation.
+Clinical examination can detect signs of right heart dysfunction, which may be secondary to underlying pulmonary hypertension (PH).
+Signs of PH include central, peripheral or mixed cyanosis, an accentuated pulmonary component of the second heart sound, a right ventricular third heart sound, a systolic murmur caused by tricuspid regurgitation and/or a diastolic murmur due to pulmonary regurgitation.

-Certain patient groups are at high risk of developing PAH, including those with congenital heart disease (CHD), connective tissue disease (CTD), human immunodeficiency virus (HIV) and portopulmonary hypertension (PoPH).
+Certain patient groups are at high risk of developing PAH, including those with congenital heart disease (CHD), connective tissue disease (CTD), HIV and portopulmonary hypertension.
 It is recommended that these patients are screened for PAH to help identify the disease earlier and improve outcomes.

-Screening for PAH in patients with scleroderma has been shown to improve patient outcomes.
+Screening for PAH in patients with systemic sclerosis (SSc) has been shown to improve patient outcomes.
 At 8 years, there was a difference of 47% in survival rates between patients diagnosed during routine clinical practice and those diagnosed through screening.

 Adapted from Humbert et al. 2011